vaasahacklab/gatekeeper/README.md

 Lock system for Vaasa Hacklab to let members in and doorbell for visitors

+New python 3 reconstrucion

+# !Under Construction! #

 # Physical #
 ## Stalli door locking mechanism wiring